50m monthly users: learnings from Jamie Brooker, co-founder of Kahoot!

 This is very much a “fuzzy goal” when you think about it, but it was a really key milestone for us as it kept us focused for three years, but also allowed us the flexibility to adapt how we’d get there.
 Too often goals are concrete, and mean you lose the ability to change when the world changes and you quickly become irrelevant.

-How do you think you knew you had got what people call “product fit”?
+Getting to “market-product fit” is essential for the success of any business.
+How do you think you knew you had achieved this?
+What were you measuring to know you had ‘got there’?
 When I was in the first classroom to use Kahoot!, observing how an early prototype was used, a child was standing on a table to play the game.
 I asked the teacher if this was ok (given that’s really not normal classroom behaviour), and she said “yes, he’s widely seen as the most disruptive child in the school.
 I’ve never seen him so engaged in what he’s learning!”.
 When we started seeing this type of behaviour repeating itself, we knew that our goal to bring learners from the back of the room to the front (for the right reasons) was happening.
 This behaviour was so profound for teachers, that we started to see growth through word of mouth right away.

 How do you measure the impact of your company?
 We call it our “Return on Learning”.
 A lot of it’s qualitative.
 Impact for us is down to an individual level, it’s about desire and motivation to learn, and engagement with our brand.

-Everyone says that selling in edtech markets is really hard — how did you do it?
+You have done well against a background where everyone says that selling in the edtech market is really hard — how did you do it?
 To be honest, we’ve never referred to ourselves as edtech.
 We see ourselves as a learning brand, and the distinction really is that we’re not a classroom tool.
 We’re not explicitly designed for teachers (despite adding a lot of value to teachers).
-Our learner-centric strategy has meant we’ve focused on the human behaviour of learning, rather than fitting in to the institution of education.
+Our learner-centric strategy has meant we’ve focused on the human behaviour of learning, rather than fitting into the institution of education.

 Our learner-centric strategy has meant we’ve focused on the human behaviour of learning, rather than fitting in to the institution of education.

-If you had to pass on three golden rules for aspiring or current entrepreneurs, what would they be?
+If you had to pass on 3 golden rules for aspiring or current entrepreneurs, what would they be?

 - Aim to build a brand and lead from your mission, it will be your competitive advantage, show you’re more than a throwaway piece of tech, and help build a community and strong company culture to enable sustained growth.